ARTICLE TABLE OF CONTENTS

-A webpage and a website are two different things, although they are interconnected.
+A webpage and a website are two different things, though they’re connected.

-In its most basic form, a webpage is an HTML (HyperText Markup Language) document that displays content as part of a website.
+A webpage is an HTML document that displays content as part of a website.

-On the other hand, a website is a collection of related webpages.
-For example, Google.com as a whole is a website and it’s made up of individual webpages such as for each search result.
+In contrast, a website is a collection of related webpages—for instance, Google.com is a website that’s made up of individual pages, like search results.

 What’s a Webpage?